Basic Terminology in Graph Theory

 For example, in the graph below, node 3

-has indegree 2 (two edges point to it) and outdegree 1 (it points to one other node):
+has indegree 2 (two edges point to it) and outdegree 1 (one edge goes out from it):

-Most graphs we discuss are "simple graphs", which means no self-loops and no multiple edges between the same two nodes.
+Usually, we discuss simple graphs, which means there are no self-loops and no multiple edges between the same two nodes.

 In a simple graph, suppose there are edges and nodes.
-What is the possible range of ?
+What is the possible range for the number of edges ?

-For the maximum, each node can connect to other nodes.
-So the maximum number of edges is .
+For the largest value, each node can connect to at most other nodes.
+So, the largest number of edges is .

 If is close to , we call it a dense graph.
 If is much smaller than , we call it a sparse graph.